 Since the orchestra has been recorded very dry there is plenty of freedom to match ambiences to other orchestral libraries you are using.
 The orchestral tone, in general, reminds me of Spitfire’s Bernard Herrmann Toolkit.
 It has an organic woody, slightly raspy sound.

-The high strings a perhaps the harshest, particularly in the lower range, though the basses and celli sound wonderfully full with plenty of low-end growl if needed.
+High strings are perhaps the harshest, particularly in the lower range, though the basses and celli sound wonderfully full with plenty of deep growl if needed.

-The high and low brass sections are fantastic, both working very well with the EVO system.
+The brass sections are fantastic, both work very well with the EVO system.
 The high brass isn’t as high as I was expecting, more like mid brass.
 Together the sound is very heavy, almost overbearing, but in a good way.

 The woodwinds section mostly sounds very nice, with a stronger vintage tone than the rest.
 The core grid presets are a little too jarring for my taste but the momentum sounds spot on and is probably my favourite part of the library.